C.J. Cron Player Props: Rockies vs. Phillies

-The Colorado Rockies, including C.J.
-Cron (batting .256 in his past 10 games, with two home runs, a walk and three RBI), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+The Colorado Rockies and C.J.
+Cron, who went 0-for-4 last time out, battle Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 3:05 PM ET.

 C.J.
 Cron Game Info & Props vs. the Phillies